RonBulaon/CertificateMakerSender/README.md

 ![screenshot output](https://raw.githubusercontent.com/RonBulaon/CertificateMakerSender/master/samples/screenshot_cert.png)

 ## GetttingStarted
-These instructions will help you get a copy of this tool and how to make it work on your device.
+These instructions will help you get a copy of this tool and teach you how to make it work on your device.

 ### Download a copy:
 ```